Conditional Mean, Variance, and MMSE

 and

 Note that in both expressions, the alternative expressions are applicable when covariances of the information signal vector and noise are invertible.
-Furthermore, we opted to use the notation $\mathbf{C}$ to denote the covariance of a matrix, as it is a more prevalent convention, rather than $\mathbb{V}$.
+Furthermore, we opted to use the notation

 In conclusion, understanding the interplay between conditional mean, variance, and conditional PDFs provides valuable insights into the MMSE estimator.
 Exploring these concepts, particularly in scenarios like the MMSE estimator for a linear model with Gaussian prior and independent additive Gaussian noise, sheds light on the relationship between the posterior density, conditional mean, covariance and MSE of MMSE estimator.